veritas919/LinearHashing/README.md

 Your file path should now look like "whatever_else\linear_hashing\linear_hashing"

-then, run "python -m examples.runner_1" similarly, you can run "python -m examples.skewed_data_testing"
+Then, run "python -m examples.runner_1"
+Similarly, you can run "python -m examples.skewed_data_testing"

-you can run any of the 4 modules in the examples folder or even create your own.
+You can run any of the 4 modules in the examples folder or even create your own.